JiarongGu/redux-sink/README.md

   total: 0
 };
 ```
-configure inital state, can access state in service class by `this.state`,
+configure inital state, can access state in sink class by `this.state`,
 inital state created based on this property or inheritant from current store

 ## @reducer